Axion Dark Matter Archaeology with Primordial Gravitational Waves: Preferred Axion models with Heavy Quarks

 Combining this with the need for fast $Q$ decays, authors of Refs.~\cite{DiLuzio:2016sbl,DiLuzio:2017pfr} utilized an effective field theory approach as a guide on what axion models are compatible with standard cosmology, heavy quark decay terms are described by

 where $d$ is the mass dimension of the operators.
 Taking the cut-off scale as the Planck scale $\Lambda=m_{\rm Pl}=1.22\times10^{19}\,{\rm GeV}$, it was found that the maximum dimension for decay while avoiding the overproduction of axions was $d=5$.
+This would then exclude models with $Q$ charges with $d\geq 6$ decays at lowest order, such as the model where $Q$ has the SM charges $\left(SU(3)_{\rm c}, SU(2)_{\rm W}, U(1)_{Y}\right)=(3, 1, -7/3)$, which at lowest order has the decay operator $\mathcal{O}=\bar{Q}_L d_R\left(\bar{e}_R^c\,e_R\right)$.
 However, recently Ref.~\cite{Cheek:2023fht} found that for decays $d\geq5$, the thermally produced heavy quarks will provoke a period of heavy quark domination (HQD), altering the misalignment mechanism in such a way as to allow for smaller axion masses and larger dimension for $Q$ decay.
-A period of early matter domination altering the dynamics of the misalignment mechanism has been explored before~\cite{Steinhardt:1983ia, Lazarides:1990xp, Kawasaki:1995vt,Visinelli:2009kt,Nelson:2018via,Ramberg:2019dgi, Arias:2021rer, Xu:2023lxw, Arias:2022qjt, Arias:2023wyg}, typically by introducing additional matter content as new physics.
+A period of early matter domination altering the dynamics of the misalignment mechanism has been explored before~\cite{Steinhardt:1983ia, Lazarides:1990xp, Kawasaki:1995vt,Visinelli:2009kt,Nelson:2018via,Ramberg:2019dgi, Arias:2021rer, Xu:2023lxw, Arias:2022qjt, Arias:2023wyg, Mazde:2022sdx}, typically by introducing additional matter content as new physics.
 Ref.~\cite{Cheek:2023fht} on the other hand pointed out that for KSVZ axion models, the additional matter content is already present.
 This result means that a greater number of axion models are viable, in Ref.~\cite{DiLuzio:2024xnt} authors enumerate such models.
 Notably, they found that there are four $d=6$ and two $d=9$ SM charge assignment for the heavy quark that do not suffer from a domain wall problem, this extends the previously known two, KSVZ-I and KSVZ-II, to eight.